 Later in 1749, the stone was reset by court jeweller Andre Jacquemin in a piece of ceremonial jewellery for the Order of the Golden Fleece by order of King Louis XV.

-In 1791, after King Louis XVI and Queen Marie Antoinette’s attempt to flee France all the jewels of the French Royal Treasury passed to the government and during week-long looting of the crown jewels, the blue diamond was stolen in September 1792.
+In 1791, after King Louis XVI and Queen Marie Antoinette’s attempt to flee France all the jewels of the French Royal Treasury passed to the government and during week-long looting of the crown jewels, the blue diamond, along with other famous gems, such as the Sancy Diamond, was stolen in September 1792.

 The Hope Diamond and Curse of Debt